 Suu Kyi’s party claims to have won majority in Myanmar polls

-YANGON, Myanmar (AP) — Myanmar’s ruling National League for Democracy party claimed Monday that it has won enough seats in Parliament to constitute an absolute majority and retain power.
-It made the claim even though the state Union Election Commission has not yet completed releasing results from Sunday’s election.
+YANGON, Myanmar (AP) — Myanmar’s ruling National League for Democracy party said Monday that it has won enough seats in Parliament to constitute an absolute majority and retain power.
+It made the claim even though the state Union Election Commission has not yet released full results from Sunday’s election.

 “I can now confirm that we’re now securing more than 322 seats,” said Monywa Aung Shin, a spokesperson for the NLD information committee.
 There are 642 seats in Parliament.

 “We were aiming to secure 377 seats in total.
-But it would be likely more than that,” said Monywa Aung Shin.
+But it would be likely more than that,” Monywa Aung Shin said.

-There were no reliable official figures available on voter turnout, and the Union Election Commission had earlier said that it might take as long as a week to release full results.
+There were no reliable official figures available on voter turnout, and the Union Election Commission earlier said that it might take as long as a week to release full results.
+By 8 p.m.
+Monday night, it had announced the names of just nine candidates who had won seats in the national Parliament, all belonging to the NLD.

+Yway Mal, an independent vote counting service, said the NLD had secured 64 seats and its main opponent, the Union Solidarity and Development Party, had won seven.

+The People’s Alliance for Credible Elections — PACE — one of the biggest poll watch organizations in Myanmar, said that in almost one-third of the polling stations it monitored, a small number of people were unable to cast ballots because their names were not on the voting lists.

 A victory by the NLD had been widely expected, though it had been speculated that its deterioration of relations with ethnic minority-based parties, with whom it had cooperated in the last election in 2015, might cut its totals.